sous-chefs/syslog_ng/README.md

 Generates a syslog-ng [filter](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.19/administration-guide/54#TOPIC-1094669) configuration statement.

-Due to the large amount of possible combinations of Boolean operators and containers to which they can be applied this resource has a reasonably complex Hash structure and despite trying to break this as much as possible in testing, this library will very likely have some bugs in it.
+Due to the large amount of possible combinations of Boolean operators and containers to which can be applied in a filter, this resource has a reasonably complex Hash structure and despite trying to break this as much as possible in testing, this library will very likely have some bugs in it.

-In the case of the library being unable to generate a filter there is the option of giving the correctly formatted filter as a String or as an Array of String, in this case it is up to the user to ensure that it is a correctly formatted filter.
+In the case of the library being unable to generate a filter there is the option of giving the correctly formatted filter as a String or as an Array of String, in this case it is up to the implementer to ensure that it is a correctly formatted filter statement for syslog-ng.

 ##### Example 1 - Contained OR'd common filters